dpi-tta-lessons/ruby-why/content.md

 ```

 <aside class="tip">
-  Many companies use Java today.
-It's a great second language!
+  Many companies use Java.
+Don't be intimidated if you don't understand this code just yet.
+It's a great choice for your second (or third) programming language.
 </aside>

 ## 8. Community & Conventions